Category Archives: Uncategorized

 That key is to create the Big Plan which I call the WELLNESS BLUEPRINT.

-When dramatic change seems overwhelmingly huge it can help to break down the changes needed into small steps.
+When dramatic change feels overwhelmingly huge breaking down the changes needed into small steps it can help to manage it.
 If you have been told to cut out coffee or alcohol for example, cutting back gradually can make it easier.
-It help breaks the habit so you achieve your goal over a few weeks.
+It helps break the habit so you achieve your goal gradually over a few weeks or longer if needed.

-Of course in the case of certain serious illnesses you need to do much more than just give up coffee.
-And you usually need to make the changes immediately.
+Of course you often need to do much more than just give up coffee.
+And especially in the case of certain serious illnesses, you usually need to make the changes immediately.
 But by making small changes across your whole life you begin the process.
-Change happens in small increments in many different ways at the same time.
+By addressing many different aspects of your lifestyle in small ways change happens in small increments in various ways at the same time.
+And each small change supports the others.
 Later changes are much easier to make because you’re already part of the way towards successfully achieving them.

 There’s no doubt that in order to stay healthy, feel young and continue to enjoy life we must change our lifestyle behaviours and ditch bad habits.
 But the way you go about it will dictate whether it is easy or difficult.
 More importantly, it also impacts how successful you are at making long-term sustainable change.